-Common Injuries From Slip and Fall Accidents
+Slip and Fall Common Injuries

 More than one million people are seriously hurt — and an estimated 17,000 are killed — in slip and fall accidents each year.
-Many of these accidents occur on streets, sidewalks, elevators and stairways in New York City.
-They happen at stores, schools, shopping malls, playgrounds, amusement parks, hotels, theaters and other public places throughout New York.
+Many of these accidents occur on streets, sidewalks, elevators, and stairways in New York City.
+They happen at stores, schools, shopping malls, playgrounds, amusement parks, hotels, theaters, and other public places throughout New York.

 Have you or someone you know been injured in a slip and fall on someone else’s property in New York City?
-If so, contact an experienced New York slip and fall attorney for a free and confidential case evaluation.
+If so, contact an experienced New York City slip and fall attorney for a free and confidential case evaluation.
 Call David Resnick & Associates, P.C., at 212-279-2000 or use this online contact form to learn about your legal rights and options.

 NYC Slip and Fall Injuries